Federal School code: 007582

 General Financial Aid RequirementsThe information below outlines requirements you must meet to receive financial aid and circumstances that will affect your aid eligibility.
 Financial aid includes state or federal grants, state or federal work-study and federal loans.
 Please read carefully and be aware that you are subject to these conditions upon acceptance of any financial aid award.

 - By accepting the funds on your award letter, you agree that any funds received under any federal, state or institutional student aid programs will be used solely for expenses related to your attendance at Aims Community College for the academic program you are currently pursuing.
-Please note: Aims Foundation Scholarships have a separate acceptance
+Please note: Aims Foundation Scholarships have a separate acceptance process.

 - Additional assistance such as scholarships, tuition assistance or veterans benefits, can result in an adjustment of aid offered by Aims.
 Funds received in excess of your need or estimated cost of attendance as determined by the Aims Financial Aid Office will require an adjustment to your awards.
 Adjustments can include reductions or cancellations and your need to pay any balance owed.